Master's Degree in Management of Marine Technologies

 STCWCom3 – Monitor and control compliance with legislative requirements and measures to ensure the safety of human life at sea and the protection of the marine environment

-STCWCom4 – Maintain the safety and security of the vessel, crew and passengers, as well as the proper functioning of rescue, fire-fighting and other safety systems
+STCWCom4 – Maintain the safety and security of the vessel, crew and passengers, as well as the proper functioning of the rescue, fire-fighting and other safety systems

-STCWCom6 – Using leadership and management qualities
+STCWCom6 – Using Leadership and Management Qualities

 STCWEsp1 – Management of the operation of the propulsion installation machinery STCWEsp2 – Planning and scheduling operations

-STCWEsp4 – Manage fuel, lubrication and ballast operations
+STCWEsp4 – Manage fuel, lubrication, and ballast operations

 STCWEsp5 – Manage the operation of electrical and electronic control equipment STCWEsp6 – Manage the location and correction of control equipment faults